-RGI has initiated new research under the leadership of Appu Rathinavelu, Ph.D., RGI director, to find better cures for treating pediatric neuroblastoma.
-With start-up funding from the National Pediatric Cancer Foundation, RGI initiated testing of four compounds for the treatment of pediatric neuroblastoma, including RD1, JFD, bortezomib, and a new drug known as CM272.
-Of the four compounds, CM272 seems to be the most potent.
+RGI has initiated new research under the leadership of Appu Rathinavelu, Ph.D., RGI director. to find better cures for treating pediatric neuroblastoma.
+With start-up funding from the National Pediatric Cancer Foundation, RGI initiated testing of four compounds for the treatment of pediatric neuroblastoma, including RD1, JFD, and a new drugs known as RG-7388, SGI-1027, and CM272.
+Of the five compounds, CM272 seems to be the most potent.
 Additional tests are being conducted at RGI to validate in vitro findings.
-Once the in vitro studies are completed, RGI will initiate preclinical evaluations to determine the clinical use of CM272, as well as some of the analogs of RD1.
+Once the in vitro studies are completed, RGI will initiate preclinical evaluations to determine the clinical use of RG-7388, SGI-1027, CM272, as well as some of the analogs of RD1.
 In February 2024, Rathinavelu and his research team submitted an Invention Disclosure to NSU's Office of Research and Technology Transfer (RTT) regarding the discovery of CM272 and RG-7388 for treating neuroblastoma.
-This Invention Disclosure will be reviewed by the RTT internal team, and a determination will be made regarding the filing of a patent application to protect this invention.
-In October 2024, Rathinavelu and his team are submitting a proposal to the Live Like Bella Pediatric Cancer program of the Florida Department of Health and will be requesting \$250,000 in funding for conducting this research.
+This Invention Disclosure is being reviewed by the RTT's internal team, and a determination will be made regarding the filing of a patent application to protect this invention.
+In October 2024, Rathinavelu and his team submitted a proposal to the Live Like Bella Pediatric Cancer program of the Florida Department of Health and will be requesting \$250,000 in funding for conducting this research.
+In February 2025, RGI's team submitted another research proposal to the National Cancer Institute (NCI) and requested \$200,000 funding.